aws-samples/aws-blockchain-node-runners/lib/starknet/README.md

    > cdk bootstrap aws://ACCOUNT-NUMBER/REGION
    > ```

-5. [OPTIONAL] If you are not planning to set your own `STARKNET_L1_ENDPOINT` URL, deploy Amazon Managed Blockchain (AMB) Access Ethereum node and wait about 35-70 minutes for the node to sync
+5. [OPTIONAL] You can use Amazon Managed Blockchain (AMB) Access Ethereum node as L1 node.
+To do that, leave `STARKNET_L1_ENDPOINT` URL empty and, deploy Amazon Managed Blockchain (AMB) Access Ethereum node.
+Wait about 35-70 minutes for the node to sync.

    ```bash
    pwd